California Adopts New Green Building Code

 The US' first state-wide mandatory green building code was adopted earlier this month by the state of California, as announced by its Governor Arnold Schwarzenegger.

 This code, called the Green Building Standards Code - or CALGREEN - will come into force in January 2011.
-It will impose that all of the state's new buildings have to be more energy efficient and environmentally friendly.
+It will ensure that all of the state's new buildings have to be more energy efficient and environmentally friendly.

 Governor Schwarzenegger outlined the code's aim: “The code will help us meet our goals of curbing global warming and achieving 33% renewable energy by 2020 and promotes the development of more sustainable communities by reducing greenhouse gas emissions and improving energy efficiency in every new home, office building or public structure."